 After using stickies on Miro to collaborate on the hypothesis creation, our hypothesis was distilled into:

-We believe claims adjusters need a way to track tasks so that they can ensure proper protocol has been followed and claims get closed To support this need, we will build task tracking functionality into the claims system with features like: - The ability to add tasks - A filterable list of tasks We will know this hypothesis is correct if end users validate that this fits their needs and expectations for a claims system
+We believe claims adjusters need a way to track tasks so that they can ensure proper protocol has been followed and claims get closed To support this need, we will build task tracking functionality into the claims system with features like: - The ability to add tasks - A filterable list of tasks We will know this hypothesis is correct if end users workflow is enhanced by this feature and made more efficient and less error prone

-Our survey was taken by 10 of our target users (Claims adjusters, claims managers etc.) Something that drove our line of questioning in the survey was laying out some of our assumptions we had declared and seeing if users agreed that those were things they were interested in seeing in a task management feature.
+We sent out a survey to target users with a focus on laying out the assumptions we had declared collaboratively and seeing if users agreed that those were things they were interested in seeing in a future task management feature or not.

-While collecting survey responses we were simultaneously conducting user interviews (5 participants).
-With the interviews, we were focused on understanding how users currently tracked their tasks on their open claims and understanding the pain points in their current processes and listening for opportunities for how a new task feature could alleviate those pain points.
+While collecting survey responses we were simultaneously conducting user interviews.
+With the interviews, we were focused on understanding how users currently tracked the tasks associated with their work, what pain points they were experiencing and what they desired out of a future task tracking solution.

 From these interviews, we had a handful of participants mention how helpful it would be to have a calendar integrated into a future task solution.
 This would inform a large focus of how we would end up designing the feature.